kobotoolbox/kobo-docker/doc/source/installing_dependancies.rst

 You need to login and logout for this to take effect.

-Then you must clone the `kobo-docker repository <https://github.com/kobotoolbox/kobo-docker/tree/docker_local>`_, and currently work on the docker_local branch:
+Then you must clone the `kobo-docker repository <https://github.com/kobotoolbox/kobo-docker>`_:

 .. code-block:: bash

     git clone https://github.com/kobotoolbox/kobo-docker.git
     cd kobo-docker
-    git checkout docker_local

 Troubleshoutting
 ================